brongo/SAMUEL/README.md

 1. SAMUEL is cross-platform and open-source.
 It works on Windows and Linux.
 2. Supports extracting of .decl files and .entities files.
 3. When exporting a model, all of it's material2 .decl files are also exported.
-4. Successfully extracts a few types of textures that VEGA doesn't support.
+4. Successfully extracts some .LWO and texture types that VEGA doesn't support.
 5. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.
 6. Has improved search functionality - can search with multiple keywords separated by spaces.
-7. Extracts "normals" in their native RG format (yellow-greenish color).
-8. Image files are exported using their full name with "$" modifiers (important for custom assets).
+7. Image files are exported using their full name with "$" modifiers (important for custom assets).
-9. Files are extracted to their full path used in the game (e.g. "gameresources_patch1/art/tile/etc" instead of just "images").
+8. Files are extracted to their full path used in the game (e.g. "gameresources_patch1/art/tile/etc" instead of just "images").

-### Limitations:

-SAMUEL exports images in .PNG format only.

-SAMUEL is not yet capable of converting .md6mesh format models to other formats.
-They will be exported in the binary format used by the game.

 ## Credits: